jzhang512/Containerized_SHiELD_Workflow/preprocessing/instructions.md

 # Pre-Processing Instructions

 ## Volume Mounts
 Make sure that you have three directories set up on the host machine: `fix`, `workdir`, `GFSvOPER`.
-Refer to the bottom section for an example of what files to include.
+Refer to the last section on this page for an example of what files to include.

 ## Run Behavior
 Upon running the image, you will be prompted with four options: